HasanHosari/Open_Source_Call_Cente/README.md

 License

 This project is licensed under the Creative Commons Attribution 4.0 International License (CC BY 4.0).
 For more details, refer to the LICENSE file.

-Feel free to update the YouTube playlist and modify any sections as needed for your specific environment.
-This README provides a clear and detailed framework for both corporate IT infrastructure and call center management using a combination of Windows and open-source solutions.